 - crunchy peanuts

-- Prepare your noodles according to their packaging instructions.
+- Prepare the noodles according to their packaging instructions.

-- At the same time, wash & chop up your veg – carrots, courgette and peppers - into thin strips.
+- At the same time, wash and chop up your vegetables - carrots, courgette and peppers - into thin strips.

 - Add a little sesame oil to a frying pan over medium heat and sauté the vegetables until soft.

-- Drain the cooked noodles, add them to the pan and remove the pan from the heat.
+- Drain the cooked noodles, add them to the pan with the vegetables and remove the pan from the heat.
 Pour in the peanut sauce and stir well to combine.

 - Serve hot or cold and top with crunchy peanuts, a sprinkle of sesame seeds or fresh spring onions.

-You can swap out the rice vinegar for apple cider vinegar, if you don't have any rice vinegar to hand.
-The vinegar will help break down the peanut butter in the mixing process and also add a subtle tart flavour that works perfectly with the creamy texture of the dish.
+- Vinegar - swap out the rice vinegar for apple cider vinegar if you don't have any rice vinegar to hand.
+The vinegar will help break down the peanut butter in the mixing process and also add a subtle tart flavor that works perfectly with the creamy texture of the dish.